fnordoglargh/metametalmapper/README.md

 1. Generate a list of all countries (from MA's [by country page](https://www.metal-archives.com/browse/country)) with at least one band entry.
 2. Extract the link for every band in every country and save the links in a folder with the same name.
-    The name of the files follows this simple scheme: `bands-NN.lnks` where NN is the two letter short form.
+    The name of the files follows this simple scheme: `NN.lnks` where NN is the two letter short form.
     The contents of an `.lnks` file looks like this:
     ```
     Akollonizer/3540362756